yufeikang/home-assistant.io/source/_integrations/b_route_meter.markdown

 If you experience connection issues:

-1. Verify your B-route ID and password are correct
-2. Check if the serial port path is correct
+1. Instructions for enabling debug logging
-3. Confirm your smart meter supports B-route functionality
+2. Confirm your smart meter supports B-route functionality
-4. Check Home Assistant logs for detailed error messages

 <div class='note'>